What are the top animation schools in the south for 2023?

 13. Lipscomb University, Nashville, Tennessee

-Consisting of 62 credit hours, the Animation MFA also offers a range of advanced courses.
+The MFA offers a range of advanced courses.
 Examples include Directing Animation, Advanced Film Business, Sound & Voice Performance, Digital Entertainment Law, Film Direction, 2D/CG Animation Pipeline, AD & Set Management, and CEA Studios Internship.

 MFA students will complete a short film or TV pilot, to be screened at the end of the final semester before graduation.

 Lipscomb University was founded in 1891 by ministers David Lipscomb and James A. Harding as Nashville Bible School.
-The school serves approximately 4,675 students enrolled in more than 240 undergraduate majors and minors, master’s degrees, and doctoral programs across 10 colleges.
+The school serves nearly 5,000 students enrolled in more than 240 undergraduate majors and minors, master’s degrees, and doctoral programs in 10 colleges.
 Lipscomb University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 14. Louisiana State University, Baton Rouge, Louisiana